 to serve Him in holiness and uprightness in His presence,

 all our days.

 you shall be called prophet of the Most High,

 for you will go before the Lord to prepare a way for Him,

 because of the faithful love of our God

-in which the rising Sun has come from on high to visit us,
+in which the daybreak on high will visit us,

 to give light to those who live in darkness

 and the shadow dark as death,